Overview

 Preconstruction Services performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Define goals, constraints, and operating priorities
+Define goals, Hays County permitting path, EARC constraints, and operating priorities before design development accelerates

-Test design assumptions against budget and constructability
+Test design assumptions against budget, limestone subgrade conditions, and real constructability for the San Marcos site

-Hand off into construction with fewer unknowns
+Hand off into construction with fewer unknowns and a budget, schedule, and compliance plan that reflects the real job

 Best Fit